michaeljolley/baldbeardedbuilder.com/src/content/blog/automating-release-notes-with-git-hub-app-veyor-and-octopus-deploy.md

 Our team is committed to adding close messages to our final commits when they close an issue. (i.e. Did some kind of fix.
 Closes #430)

-The script identifies the pattern of Closes %23%7Bissue number%7D or Fixes %23%7Bissue number%7D and modifies it to make the issue number a link to that issue in GitHub.
+The script identifies the pattern of Closes #{issue number} or Fixes #{issue number} and modifies it to make the issue number a link to that issue in GitHub.
 So that line on the release notes will have both a link to the commit and links to any issues denoted in the commit message.

 ## Download the full script